 The Coffeehouse Portfolio is a popular “Lazy Portfolio” that slices up the traditional 60/40 stocks/bonds portfolio.
 Here we’ll look at its components and the best ETF’s to use in its construction.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 The Coffeehouse Portfolio was created by a financial adviser named Bill Schultheis.
 His philosophy is to adopt a set-and-forget portfolio, “ignore Wall Street,” and “get on with your life.”
+I can get behind that.
 His book, basically titled the same thing, can be found here.

 The Coffeehouse Portfolio looks like this:

 - 10% Large Cap Value

 - 10% International Stocks